 The flu and you

 Community Hospital of the Monterey Peninsula recommends that community members protect themselves against the flu by getting vaccinated.
-And due to a significant increase in flu cases this season compared with last, Community Hospital is adding protections for its patients, staff, and visitors, and strongly recommends that community members also take precautions.
+In addition, take these measures to protect yourself and others:

 In addition, community members with flu or cold symptoms are asked to avoid visiting the hospital until they are well, to protect patients, other visitors, and our staff.

-For additional information about the flu, visit the CDC website or see our press release.
+For more information about the flu, visit the CDC website or see our press release.

 Don’t “friend” the flu.

 We at Community Hospital believe flu vaccinations protect our patients, our community, and our families.
-In the 2015/2016 flu season, 96% of our employees were vaccinated.
-This compares to a national rate of 78% among healthcare workers.
-This season, our vaccination rate for employees is 94% and growing.
+So far, this flu season, around 90% of our employees are vaccinated.
 Employees unable to receive the vaccine wear masks when directly caring for patients.